nehalineogi/azure-cross-solution-network-architectures/apim/README-common.md

 APIM endpoints by default have Azure managed DNS using azure-api.net subdomain.
 In this example we expose these endpoints using a custom domain - penguintrails.com.
 The example below shows how to create a valid letencrypt certificate and use Azure Key Vault to store the certificates.

 1. Install Certbot utility link [here](https://github.com/certbot/certbot/releases/tag/v1.19.0)
 2. Create a wildcard certificate.
-(Note: For individual certificated add more domains after -d) In Powershell:
+(Note: For individual certificates add more domains after -d) In Powershell:

 certbot certonly --manual --preferred-challenges dns -d *.penguintrails.com